Eric Dane, ‘Grey’s Anatomy’ and ‘Euphoria’ star, dead at 53

 A ‘fight to the last breath’

-Dane was open about living with ALS since he first announced his diagnosis last April, and worked hard to advocate for further research into and assistance with neurodegenerative diseases.
+Dane first announced his diagnosis last April and worked hard to advocate for further assistance for those with and research into neurodegenerative diseases.

-In a statement at the time, Dane said that he felt “grateful” to have the support of his family by his side as they helped him navigate this “next chapter,” and that he was fortunate to be able to continue working as he was getting ready to return to the “Euphoria” set.

 In June, during his first television interview since revealing his diagnosis, Dane opened up about some of the symptoms that led to the discovery of his diagnosis, telling ABC’s “Good Morning America” that it all started with “some weakness in my right hand.”